kvb2univpitt/i2b2-demo/README.md

 ![i2b2 flow diagram](./img/i2b2_flow.png)

 ## Run the i2b2 Demo

-Below are commands to run the prebuilt Docker images of the i2b2 demo.
+Follow the instructions to run the prebuilt Docker images in a Docker container for the demo.

 ### Prerequisites